CME credit available from Harvard Medical School through August 2022.

 Published Materials

 Pain is one of the most common reasons for visits to primary care providers every year.
-Yet, despite the prevalence, managing chronic pain remains a significant challenge.
-Current recommendations for addressing chronic pain focus on a multi-modal approach including non-drug and drug treatments.
-This module discusses the evidence-based management options, both drug and non-drug, for four common pain conditions: osteoarthritis, chronic low back pain, diabetic neuropathy, and fibromyalgia.
-Further it includes recommendations for managing patients who may require or already be taking opioids including monitoring opioid safety, prescribing naloxone, and identifying patients with problematic opioid use.
+Yet, despite the prevalence, managing pain remains a significant challenge.
+Current recommendations for addressing chronic pain focus on a multi-modal approach including non-pharmacologic and pharmacologic treatments.
+This module discusses the evidence-based management options for four common pain conditions: osteoarthritis, low back pain, diabetic neuropathy, and fibromyalgia.
+It includes recommendations for managing patients who may require or already be taking opioids including monitoring opioid safety and reducing opioid overdose risk by prescribing naloxone.

 Managing pain requires establishing clear functional goals that center on activities which are important to each patient.
 In order to achieve these goals, a focus on non-opioid treatment options is recommended.
 For those patients who do require opioids, utilizing non-opioid options can reduce total opioid doses and help improve function.